YottaDB/YDBDoc/ProgGuide/commands.rst

 .. contents::
    :depth: 2

 This chapter describes M language commands implemented in YottaDB.
 All commands starting with the letter Z are YottaDB additions to the ANSI standard command set.
 The M standard specifies standard abbreviations for commands and rejects any non-standard abbreviation.
-Behavior of I/O commands including OPEN, USE, READ, WRITE, and CLOSE is described in `Chapter 9: “Input/Output Processing” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.
+The behavior of I/O commands including OPEN, USE, READ, WRITE, and CLOSE is described in `Chapter 9: “Input/Output Processing” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 ------------
 Break